jpl12345/SC1015_data_sci_project_grp5_sc14/README.md

 ## Contributors

-- @jamiiiem Exploratory Data Analysis and Data Cleaning
+- @jamiiiem (Jiayun) Exploratory Data Analysis and Data Cleaning
-- @kenho01 Logistic Regression
+- @kenho01 (Ken) Logistic Regression
-- @jpl12345 XGBoost
+- @jpl12345 (John) Linear Regression and XGBoost

 ## Problem Definition

+- Can we predict the diameters of asteroids?
 - Can we predict if an asteroid poses a threat?

 ## Models Used

-1. Logistic Regression
+1. Linear Regression - diameter prediction
-2. XGBoost
+2. Logistic Regression - to classify if an asteroid is a hazard
+3. XGBoost - to classify if an asteroid is a hazard

 ## Outcomes